INDAPlus21/BlueBird/README.md

     return ans6
 ```

+#### How to compile and run:

+> The following instructions require you to have `cargo` installed

+1. Clone this repository (then cd into that folder)
+2. Extract the [`factorial.zip`](factorial.zip) file to a folder called `factorial`
+3. Execute `cargo run --bin bluebird_compiler factorial` to compile
+4. Execute `cargo run --bin bluebird_emulator factorial.bb` to run the program
+5. Type an integer, press enter
+6. PROFIT!!! (the factorial is printed)

+The project [`factorial.zip`](factorial.zip) can of course be opened in BlueJ to edit and display the program.

+# Language guide

+## Quick start - create a program

+1. Create a BlueJ project
+2. Create a class named `main` (this will be the entry point)
+3. Add classes with static fields as instructions
+4. Draw arrows from main to those classes
+5. Compile with `bluebird_compile [FOLDER]` that points to the BlueJ project folder
+6. Run the program with `bluebird_emulator [BINARY]` that points to the `.bb` binary from step 5

 ## Output

-The output of the previous command is automatically piped to the next command.
-This applies for functions (separate inheritance chains in BlueJ) too.
+The output of the previous command is automatically piped to the next command, following the arrows in BlueJ.
+This applies for functions in BlueBird too.

 ## Static field syntax